Death metal: Subgenres and fusion genres

 Cited examples are not necessarily exclusive to one particular style.
 Many bands can easily be placed in two or more of the following categories, and a band's specific categorization is often a source of contention due to personal opinion and interpretation.
+The musical genres in this list are sorted alphabetically.

 Blackened death-doom

 Blackened death-doom is a microgenre that combines the slow tempos and monolithic drumming of doom metal, the complex and loud riffage of death metal and the shrieking vocals of black metal.
 Examples of blackened death-doom bands include Morast, Faustcoven, The Ruins of Beverast, Bölzer, Necros Christos, Harvest Gulgaltha, Dragged into Sunlight, Hands of Thieves, and Soulburn.
+Kim Kelly, journalist from Vice, has called Faustcoven "one of the finest bands to ever successfully meld black, death, and doom metal into a cohesive, legible whole."